Document Type : Research Article

 Authors

-1 Agricultural Economics, Agricultural, Ferdowsi University, Mashhad, Iran
+Department of Agricultural Economics, Ferdowsi University of Mashhad, Mashhad, Iran

 Abstract